When my mental health is bad I end up going on spending sprees and ruining everything.

 Having completed my Bachelor's and Master's degrees, I am currently a PhD student at one of the UK’s top universities.
 I also have had “severe and enduring” mental health problems since my teenage years, which have had (and still have) a large impact on my life and the lives of those around me.

-I write a blog called “” which chronicles my experiences of having mental health problems at university in an attempt to learn from them and to help others in the same position.
+I write a blog called “How to juggle glass” which chronicles my experiences of having mental health problems at university in an attempt to learn from them and to help others in the same position.

 University is a time of money worries for most students, but for me it is a source of very real difficulties.